David Wise (composer): Career and influences

 In October 2009, it was announced by the OverClocked ReMix community that Wise was remixing a track for Serious Monkey Business, an unofficial Donkey Kong Country 2 remix album.
 Grant Kirkhope and Robin Beanland collaborated on this track, playing guitar and trumpet respectively.
 On 15 March 2010, Serious Monkey Business was released and Wise's track, "Re-Skewed", was featured as track No. 33.
-Much like his contribution to Serious Monkey Business, Wise later remixed his own composition, the GBA version of "Jungle Jitter", for an unofficial Donkey Kong Country 3 remix album titled Double the Trouble!, which was released on 1 December 2012.
+Much like his contribution to Serious Monkey Business, Wise later remixed one of his own compositions, the GBA version of "Jungle Jitter", for an unofficial Donkey Kong Country 3 remix album titled Double the Trouble!, which was released on 1 December 2012.
 Wise also provided a saxophone solo for another remix, in addition to mixing and mastering the track.

 On 14 November 2009, Wise announced his resignation from Rare, feeling that the company had "changed a great deal" and there was no longer an opportunity to create music tracks that Rare is most known for.
-In December 2010 Wise created a personal studio called the 'David Wise Sound Studio'.
+In December 2010, Wise created a personal studio called the "David Wise Sound Studio".
 In June 2013, it was announced that he would be composing for Donkey Kong Country: Tropical Freeze, after receiving a call from Retro Studios president Michael Kelbaugh, who previously worked at Rare.
 Wise composed for Yooka-Laylee along with Kirkhope and Steve Burke.